ksercan5/PS2toDB9Adapter/README.md

 # UPDATE:

-New double card for C64 will be used to connect to PS2 controllers.
+New double card for C64 will be used to connect two PS2 controllers.
 Only one Arduino Nano will be enough (Finally tested ok:)

 Please download the firmware for double board.